 06.02.07.01 Step 2.7.1: Determine Damage and Ignition Times

-For FDS1 scenarios damage occurs when the HRR of the ignition source is sufficient to cause damage to the nearest and most vulnerable target.
-The time when this occurs.
-Table/plot sets and in Attachment 8 to Appendix F can be used to determine the damage time for FDS1 scenarios as a function of vertical or radial distance from the ignition source to the nearest and most vulnerable target, respectively.
-Examples in Sections 05.03.and 05.03.illustrate how these tables and plots can be used.
+For FDS1 scenarios, damage occurs when the HRR of the ignition source is sufficient to cause damage to the nearest and most vulnerable target.
+The heat soak method is used to determine the time when this occurs (or whether it will occur at all) for a specified HRR profile.
+Table/plot sets D and E in Attachment 8 to Appendix F can be used to determine the damage time for FDS1 scenarios as a function of vertical or radial distance from the ignition source to the nearest and most vulnerable target, respectively.
+Examples in Sections 05.03.04 and 05.03.05 illustrate how these tables and plots can be used.

-FDS2 and FDS3 scenarios, damage when the HGL temperature reaches the damage threshold for the targets in the compartment. ignition source releases heat at a sufficient rate to create a damaging HGL in the compartment.
+Since the heat soak method is not implemented for FDS2 and FDS3 scenarios, damage is assumed to occur instantaneously when the HGL temperature reaches the damage threshold for the targets in the compartment.
+Consequently, the time to damage is equal to the time from ignition until the ignition source releases heat at a sufficient rate to create a damaging HGL in the compartment.
 As mentioned before, in a typical compartment only severe oil fires are capable of releasing heat at a sufficient rate to cause damage to all targets in the compartment without the involvement of secondary combustibles.
 For these fires, it is assumed that the targets are damaged in one minute.

 FDS2 and FDS3 scenarios typically involve secondary combustibles.
 The most common secondary combustible is a vertical stack of horizontal cable trays.
 The HRR profiles of various ignition source-cable tray configurations are provided in Attachment 8 to Appendix F (table/plot set C).
 The tables and plots in this set can be used to determine when the combined HRR of the ignition source and secondary combustible exceeds the minimum HRR to create a damaging HGL determined in Step 2.3.3 (for FDS2 scenarios) or in Step 2.3.4 (for FDS3 scenarios).
 This process is illustrated by example in Section 05.03.03.